banbox/bandoc/en-US/guide/strat_custom.md

 m, _ := s.More.(*Demo2Sta)
 ```

-## Issue an entry signal
+## Send an entry signal

-To issue an entry signal, you only need to call the `StratJob.OpenOrder` method and pass a `*strat.EnterReq` parameter.
+To Send an entry signal, you only need to call the `StratJob.OpenOrder` method and pass a `*strat.EnterReq` parameter.

 The simplest case is to only assign a value to the `Tag` property of `EnterReq`, and use the default parameters for all others.
 That is, open a long order according to the default order amount and leverage multiple.
 There is no stop profit or stop loss.